ken107/databind-js/README.md

 </div>
 ```

 Here is the complete TodoList example.
-Notice how little you have had to learn in order to build this, compared to other frameworks.
-And it's built without any code-behind, in other words 100% declarative!
+Notice how little you have had to learn in order to build this.
+And it's built without any JavaScript code behind!
 You can build complex apps with just the above 4 directives.

 http://rawgit.com/ken107/kenna-js/master/examples/todolist/todo.html